DVA490-474-Project-Course/project-structure/README.md

 # Project Structure
-This repository is simply here to show and teach the project structure which you should adhear to.
+This repository is simply here to show and teach the project structure which you should adhere to.
+The project subscribes to the Google C++ Style Guide, available at: https://google.github.io/styleguide/cppguide.html

 ## Descriptions
 - src: contains all source files and their respective header files